 Tetherless World Senior Constellation Professor

-- M.S. in Computer Science Electrical Engineering and Computer Science Department, University of California at Berkeley
+- M.S., Computer Science, University of California at Berkeley

 - B.S., Computer Science, Duke University